splantio/sicklebot/README.md

 Manually writing trivia questions in our slack channel can get a little tedious and time consuming.

-Arguably, writing a web app to handle this is more time consumer.
+Arguably, writing a web app to handle this is more time consuming.
 But damn if I'm not going to try.

 ### Database schema
 last updated May 2 2020